-I doubt that even Reich could have envisioned all that Orgonon would become: not only a Museum dedicated to his life and work, but a 175-acre property that hosts outdoor nature programs, community_events-including lectures, music and children's activities -and an Adoptive & Foster Care Program in Reich's former living quarters.
+I doubt that even Reich could have envisioned all that Orgonon would become: not only a Museum dedicated to his life and work, but a 175-acre property that hosts outdoor nature programs, community_events-including lectures, music, and children's activities-and an Adoptive & Foster Care Program in Reich's former living quarters.

-And I doubt that Reich-with all of his visionary instincts-could have ever imagined that his banned and burned books would be reprinted, along with new manuscripts, by one of the world's most reputable publishers: Farrar, Straus & Giroux.
+And I doubt that Reich-with all of his visionary instincts-could have ever imagined that his banned and burned books would be reprinted, along with new manuscripts, by one of the world's most reputable publishers: Farrar Straus and Giroux.

 And yet today the existence of Reich's Archives has generated absolutely no interest outside of the small, informal community of those already interested in Reich.
-No one from any medical or scientific organization, no one from any research laboratory or hospital has contacted us with any interest in the Archives.

-Today, a year after Reich's Archives first became accessible to scholars and researchers, perhaps a dozen people, including members of Reich's family, have visited the Archives.
+No one from any medical or scientific organization, no one from any research laboratory or hospital, no one from any medical school or university science curriculum has contacted us with any interest in the Archives.
+Today, a year after Reich's Archives first became accessible to scholars and researchers, perhaps a dozen people-including members of Reich's family-have visited the Archives.

-At The Wilhelm Reich Museum at Orgonon, anywhere from 800 to close to 1000 people visit us each year, depending on the overall tourist trends of a given year.
+At The Wilhelm Reich Museum at Orgonon, anywhere from 800 to close to 1000 people visit us annually, depending on the overall tourist trends of a given year.
 Which unfortunately hasn't translated into any appreciable increase of serious interest in orgonomic medicine and science.